surrealroad/wp-safari-push/readme.txt

 == Changelog ==
 = 0.x =
 * Use short link instead of permalink to reduce APNS packet size (thanks Djib's)
+* You can specfiy whether to load Javascript in footer or not from the options screen (thanks Djib's)

 = 0.7.2 =
 * Fixed an issue that would prevent registered count not to display in a non-Safari browser